Resources for Authors

 Have questions about copyright of your publications, or whether you need to seek permission for using the copyrighted work of others in your publications?
-Our guide to Copyright and Fair Use provides answers to many common questions; you can also schedule a consultation with Hillary Corbett, Director of Communications and University Copyright Officer.
+Our guide to Copyright and Fair Use provides answers to many common questions.

 Many government agencies and private foundations now require public availability of research output as a condition of funding.
 The MIT Libraries have created an excellent Research Funder Requirements guide that outlines the important details of major funders’ policies.
 If your funder requires you to submit a data management plan as part of your application, visit our Data Management Support page.

 Are you just getting started in scholarly publishing?
 Or have you received a solicitation from a publisher you’ve never heard of?
 Our guide to choosing a publication venue and assessing publisher quality provides many resources to help you publish in the right places.